Title IX Information on Sexual Harassment and Assault

 Sex discrimination includes sexual harassment and sexual assault.

-harassment in education is an unwelcome behavior of a sexual nature that
+harassment in education is any unwelcome sexual advances, requests for sexual favors, and other visual, verbal or physical conduct of a sexual nature that

 interferes with a student’s ability to learn, study, work or participate in